 Also of interest was how they prioritized these side effects in presentations to patients--was the order based on how disruptive the side effect would be, how many patients would have it, or only on likelihood of its interrupting treatment?
 No one knew.

 Traditional approaches to this kind of problem are abstract (and honestly a bit lame), with moderators asking docs, "How would you describe this side effect to one of your patients?"
 This reliably leads to overgeneralized answers that fail to take individual patient traits into account as

 Our Client had developed a number of internal Patient Profiles that were in need of validation, i.e., figuring out whether oncologists would think of each as a distinct "type" or lump some together as having essentially similar needs with regard to treatment.

 With the luxury of time--our Client had planned ahead--we built a methodology exposing each oncologist to actors who had been trained to play metastatic cancer patients with very specific individual profiles

 Each "character" was devised to have a unique level of education, extent of disease, number of prior drug regimens, number of dependents, etc.

-Each also had a unique set of personal priorities, e.g., the ability to spend time being physically active, living until a child's graduation, not having side effects that interfered with the ability to think
+Each also had a unique set of personal priorities, e.g., ability to spend time being physically active, living until a child's graduation, not having side effects that interfered with cognition

-We found actors from local theater companies in four US cities (and later EU markets) and worked for weeks in advance to prepare them for their "roles."
+We trained actors from local theater companies in four US cities (later in EU markets) and worked for weeks to prepare them for their "roles."